 Tony Sibson ventured into the Worcester Centrum two days before fight night.
 Not to engage in some obligatory last-minute public relations to promote his challenge for the world middleweight title, which certainly was not wanting for supplementary ballyhoo, but to see Johnny Cash perform in concert.
 Better than that, Sibbo was given VIP backstage treatment by the Man in Black himself.
 “He was one of my heroes and he sat there in his dressing room jamming for me,” Tony later recollected.
 “Boxing, and all sports, can take you places you never dreamed you would go.”

 It’s probably safe to assume that Worcester, Massachusetts was not on Sibson’s list of places he dreamed of going as an apple-cheeked youngster in Leicester, England or, for that matter, as a respected middleweight contender who had fought on foreign soil just once to that point.
-Especially seeing as how his arrival in America was greeted unceremoniously by one of New England’s typically severe mid-winter blizzards.
+Especially seeing as how one of New England’s typically severe mid-winter blizzards greeted his arrival in America unceremoniously.
 Neither the locale nor the weather seemed to dampen Sibson’s enthusiasm.

 “I’m excited about fighting him because I think he’s the best middleweight probably since Sugar Ray Robinson,” Sibson rhapsodized about Marvin Hagler.
 “And I say that even though Carlos Monzon was my boyhood idol.”